JohnPluznyk/BootstrapScript/README.md

 - polybar on laptop is different from desktop because of battery life
 - Need to create a .bashprofile that starts x-server everytime after logging in via tty
 - Need to create a "DotFiles" Directory
+- Create a custom Debian.iso file with a preseed file to automtae setup further